MichelleKuzakwawo/Crypto_investment_calculator/README.md

 - Explore graphs and metrics showing trends, risks, and maturity timelines.

 **Supported Cryptocurrencies:**
-Bitcoin, Ethereum, Solana, XRP, Cardano for now , but will add more later The dashboard is fully interactive, with:
+Bitcoin, Ethereum, Solana, XRP, Cardano for now , but will add more later the AIP i used to pull the data "CoinGecko" could only allow 5 cryptocurr ency data to be pulled .
+The dashboard is fully interactive, with:
 - Filters
 - Dynamic plots